2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Daniel Polikoff: Daniel is a poet, translator, and internationally known Rilke scholar.
 He teaches at the Pacifica Graduate Institute.
 Click this sentence for more information on Daniel.

 John Bloom: John is the former General Secretary of the Anthroposophical Society in America.
-He is active with the North American Collegium and frequently contributes to those meetings and initiatives.
+He is a visual artist active with serving anthroposophical initiatives such as Spirit Matters and General Section events.
+Click this sentence for more information on John and Spirit Matters.

-Jeffrey Hipolito: Jeff is member of the leadership group of the Section and a member of the conference planning group.
+Jeffrey Hipolito: Jeff is member of the Section leadership team and a member of the conference planning group.
 He is a teacher and independent scholar living in Seattle, and he recently published two books on Owen Barfield.
 Click this sentence for more information.
+Jeff is the chairperson of the Owen Barfield Society.

 Karen Gierlach: Karen received her Waldorf teacher training at Emerson College in England.
 She has taken the social art of biography to diverse communities in several countries.